The problem with trends

 Think through what people would be skeptical of and address it.
 Providing clear data is an ethical responsibility of every analyst and data presenter.

-- It is important to get context for your data
+- It is important to give context for time series data

 - Try to explain any variances from the norm